 Evening primrose is a plant native to North America, but it grows in Europe and parts of the Southern hemisphere as well.
 It has yellow flowers that bloom in the evening.
-Evening primrose oil contains gamma-linolenic acid (GLA), an essential fatty acid.
-Essential fatty acids are required by the body for growth and development, and must be obtained from the diet.
+Evening primrose oil contains the fatty acid gamma-linolenic acid (GLA).

 Evening primrose oil has been used since the 1930s as a folk or traditional remedy for eczema (a condition in which the skin becomes inflamed, itchy, or scaly because of allergies or other irritation).
 More recent folk uses include other conditions involving inflammation, such as rheumatoid arthritis; conditions affecting women’s health, such as breast pain associated with the menstrual cycle, menopausal symptoms, and premenstrual syndrome (PMS); cancer; and diabetes.

 Evening primrose oil is extracted from the seeds of the evening primrose.
 The oil is usually put into capsules for use.

 - There is not enough evidence to support the use of evening primrose oil for any health condition.

 - According to a comprehensive 2013 evaluation of the evidence, evening primrose oil, taken orally (by mouth), is not helpful for relieving symptoms of eczema.

 - Evening primrose oil has been studied for rheumatoid arthritis and breast pain.
 However, study results are mixed, and most studies have been small and not well designed.

 - Evening primrose oil does not appear to affect menopausal symptoms.

 - The best-designed clinical trials of evening primrose oil for PMS found no effect.